askmike/gekko/docs/internals/events.md

 - What: An object describing updated state of the strategy based on a new strat candle.
 - When: when the strategy has
 - Subscribe: You can subscribe to this event by registering the `processStratUpdate` method.
+- Notes:
+  - Strat updates are emitted while the strategy is still warming up (before the `stratWarmupCompleted` event).
 - Example:
       {
         date: [moment object of the start time of the candle],